leonwgc/react-coding-guidelines/README.md

   export default App;
   ```

-  Purpose of React.memo:

     React.memo is a higher-order component used to wrap functional components.
   It performs a shallow comparison of the component's props and only re-renders the component if the props have changed.
-  Optimization in the Example:

     The MemoizedMessage component is wrapped with React.memo, so even if the parent component App re-renders, MemoizedMessage will not re-render as long as the text prop remains unchanged.
-  The console.log in the example helps verify whether the component is being re-rendered.

   By using this approach, unnecessary re-renders can be avoided, improving performance.

 - Use the `useContext` hook to access global data without passing props down through multiple components.